Stage 2 reading - Fact and opinion

 Full task descriptions are included in the resource, available for download on this page.

-Students create posters or short jingles to demonstrate the difference between fact and opinion and discuss how key vocabulary can identify if a statement is a fact or opinion (three activities).
+Students create posters or short jingles to demonstrate the difference between fact and opinion and discuss how key vocabulary can indicate if a statement is a fact or opinion.

-Students learn why recognising the difference between fact and opinion is important, who might disguise opinion as fact and processes to determine the reliability of sources (three activities).
+Students learn why recognising the difference between fact and opinion is important, who might disguise opinion as fact and processes to determine the reliability of sources.

-Students read a text and devise questions to illicit fact and opinion statements from an ‘expert panel’ of their peers (three activities).
+Students read a text and devise questions to illicit fact and opinion statements from an ‘expert panel’ of their peers.